 How many daily active users does each of the major social platforms attract?
 What are the key demographic figures in the UK for the major social platforms?
 What percentage of bloggers in the US add video content to their articles?

-These are just some of the questions answered by the data included in Econsultancy’s Social Media Statistics Compendium, a collection of the most recent statistics and market data publicly available on online marketing, ecommerce, the internet and related digital media.
-This data is drawn from Econsultancy’s Internet Statistics Database.
+These are just some of the questions answered by the data included in Econsultancy’s Social Media Statistics Compendium, a collection of the most recent statistics and market data publicly available on online marketing, ecommerce, the internet and related digital media, all drawn from Econsultancy’s Internet Statistics Database.

-If you need to quickly pull together some stats for benchmarking, create a use case for a new marketing strategy, or need a hand convincing the board to invest in a new channel or tool, search the Social Media Statistics Compendium for evidence to support your case.
+If you need to quickly pull together some stats on social media use, want to know how fundraisers for non-profit organisations typically perform on Facebook, or are looking to pitch a video campaign on social media, search the Social Media Statistics Compendium for evidence to support your case.
 Examples of findings in the compendium include:

-These are the figures behind the most important trends in digital marketing.
-They have been collated from information available to the public and sorted by sector and region – we’ve done the hard work so you don’t have to.
+These are the figures behind the most important trends in social media.
+They have been collated from information available to the public and sorted by topic and region – we’ve done the hard work so you don’t have to.

 The statistics featured in this report form part of Econsultancy’s Internet Statistics Database, a collection of more than 10,000 searchable charts, statistics and market data that can be filtered by region, sector and topic.